 Below, I'm creating a new virtual machine from the same template as the old one, and making sure that it's using (virtual) firmware that supports UEFI features.

 The reason the old bootloader was so fancy was that it was a completely different program...
-The old one was syslinux, and the one above is systemd-boot.
-More on it later, but I'll just say that they work in very different ways.
+The old one was syslinux

-The hell is a systemd?
+The hell is a systemd

-systemd is the system that many Linux-based operating systems use to manage the various different services they need to provide to the user.
+is the system that many Linux-based operating systems use to manage the various different services they need to provide to the user.
 You may be thinking, well, "What if I'm not running a website or anything?
 This isn't a server!"

 But everything on any of the computers you use is a service - systemd just doesn't hide as much as the "init systems" of other operating systems.
 An init system is vaguely what it sounds like on the tin - a system that initializes a computer so someone can use it.
 Linux isn't an operating system itself, it's just the core of one.
 It's not possible to just run Linux and have a working computer, you need to run something on top of it to accomplish anything.
 The program that manages your computer's Wi-Fi connections is a service.
-The program that shows you your desktop is a service, which is usually explorer.exe in Windows, finder.app on macOS, and something like [email protected] if you're using a specific desktop called GNOME on a Linux operating system.
-The service that handles all of the audio on modern Linux systems is usually either pipewire, jack or pulseaudio.
+The program that shows you your desktop is a service, which is usually explorer.exe

 Now, what is userspace?
 As I mentioned earlier, Linux isn't an entire OS.
 It's something called a kernel.
 Everything that uses and works with the kernel is the operating system.
 Linux's responsibilities are to provide the most basic set of tools for managing a system.
 It knows what a user is, what a folder is, how to interact with your hardware, and a few other things.

 Stuff like the desktop, a web browser, and even the audio system on your computer runs in userspace.
-It's basically everything that sits above the kernel and is able to interact with it. systemd is kind of the highest level of the userspace hierarchy in most systems.
-But what I said earlier about it just managing "services" on your system is only half-true.
-That's what systemd, the program, manages.
-The systemd project as a whole may as well be everything else on top at this point.
+It's basically everything that sits above the kernel and is able to interact with it. systemd

 Here's an incomplete list of what it also manages, using material from this list:

-• localed: System language and region management
+: System language and region managementnetworkd

-• tmpfiles: Storing and deleting temporarily needed files
+: Storing and deleting temporarily needed filesudevd

-• udevd: What happens when any device connects or disconnects
+: What happens when any device connects or disconnects

-systemd developers now call it "Linux's userspace plumbing layer," because it manages so much of userspace.
+developers now call it "Linux's userspace plumbing layer," because it manages so much of userspace.

 Ah, right.
 Arch Linux.